tremor-rs/tremor-www-main/content/getting-started/install.md

 <h3 class="section-head" id="h-trill"><a href="#h-trill"></a>Setup the tremor language server</h3>

-  Clone the tremor-langauge-server git repository, build and install the server and place the binary on your path
+  Clone the tremor-langauge-server git repository, build and install the server and place the binary on your path.

   > ```bash
   > cd $HOME/git